DonghaoWu/MERN-Template-V2/README-FOLDER/Auth-Refactor(Part3).md

 - 3.3 Bring login method to route, `Location:./apis/auth.js`

 - 3.4 Create a helper function to create token and store it in cookie.(4 steps)
-- 3.5 Create a Auth Protect Middleware (security)
+- 3.5 Create a Auth Protect Middleware (security).
-- 3.6 Set up Role Authorization (security).
+- 3.6 Create a Role Authorization Middleware (security).

 ### `Step1: Add a new User model method,`
 #### `(*3.1)Location:./models/User.js`